California law could have ramifications for Iowa pork producers

-Iowa pork producers could be in trouble pending a decision in a Supreme Court case over a California law that would regulate how pork sold in the state is produced, trade groups say.
+Iowa pork producers could be in trouble pending a decision in a Supreme Court case over a California law that would regulate how pork is produced, trade groups say.

 The U.S. Supreme Court heard oral arguments in a case on Tuesday brought over California’s Proposition 12, a ballot measure that requires breeding sows that give birth to hogs sold for pork in California to be housed in at least 24 square feet of space.
 The law also has requirements for egg-laying hens and calves raised for veal, but the case pertains to the pork provisions.

-Iowa farm groups have opposed the law, which they say would impose a high burden on pork producers outside California and violates the U.S. Constitution’s provisions that prevent states from restricting interstate commerce.
+Iowa farm groups have opposed a law, which they say would impose a high burden on pork producers outside California and violates the U.S. Constitution’s provisions that prevent states from restricting interstate commerce.

 In a press conference on Tuesday, Lori Stevermer, a Minnesota pork producer and vice president of the National Pork Producers Council, said the law could have “life-changing” impacts on her operation.